rewpt/tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `npx start` command.
+- Run the development web server using the `npm start` command.

 ## In the Browser
 - Navigate to your server `localhost:8080/`